telehack-foundation/.github/basic.md

 it matches
 ```

-_If countmode is true, returns number of matches_
+_If countmode is true, returns number of matches:_

 ```
 10  PRINT TH_RE( "HELLO", "L", 1 )